How To Craft A Stunning DIY Sunflower Wreath With Pinecones

 Insider Tip

-Adding a coat of spray paint before hand painting the sunflower details will save you time.
+Adding a coat of spray paint beforehand will save you time when hand-painting the sunflower details.

-You may need to put two coats of craft paint on each cone without the spray paint.
-Because hand painting is a slower process, you will be glad you took the extra spray painting step first.
+You may need to apply two coats of craft paint to each cone, without using the spray paint.
+Because hand painting is a slower process, you will be glad you took the extra step of spray painting first.

 Next, begin to paint the petals to create a sunflower wreath.
 I used a combination of white chalk paint and the two golden paint colors.